$100 $40 (save 60%)

 Now, its Premium edition levels up the distinctive design with first-class materials for an updated look.
 For the brown sneakers variety, the colorways available are the Wheat or Bronze/Baroque Brown - Bamboo and the Baroque Brown/Golden Beige.

 Nike SB Zoom Stefan Janoski.
-With a low profile skateboard shoe look, the Nike SB Zoom Stefan Janoski promises superb grip and ultra-responsive support.
+The low-profile Nike SB Zoom Stefan Janoski skate sneaker promises superb grip and ultra-responsive support.
 Lightweight comfort is delivered for daily wearing.
 Its characteristic minimalistic style has made it popular among many people, even those who may not recognize skater Stefan Janoski.
 It’s offered in a brown sneakers variant, designated as the Hazelnut/Black - Baroque Brown colorway.

 Nike Manoa.
 Its rugged construction makes the Nike Manoa a versatile shoe that can be used for outdoor activities in challenging conditions.
 It provides the necessary support for extended use with its padded collar and tongue, ensuring comfort at the same time.
 Walking on any surface is made easier with its rugged outsole plate.
 Completing its rustic vibe is its earthy colorway option for brown sneakers, labeled as the Haystack/Velvet Brown.